-Christians who try to claim that the word Allah (Arabic: الله) is the name of the moon god are influenced by the writings of Dr. Robert Morey, who wrote as such in his book The Islamic Invasion, alleging that a statue at Hazor represents Allah.
+Christians who try to claim that Allah is the name of the moon god are influenced by the writings of Dr. Robert Morey, who wrote as such in his book The Islamic Invasion.
 Regardless, they (and Dr. Morey included) are playing a silly game.
-It should be noted right from the start that the writings of Dr. Morey are nothing more than the thoughts of a mid-Western, creationist closet-fascist that were not originally intended for a wide audience.
+The writings of Dr. Morey are nothing more than the thoughts of a mid-Western creationist closet-fascist, and were not originally intended for a wide audience.
 Lane’s Lexicon defines the meaning of the word “Allah” as referring to “the only one true God”, and that should have been the end of the discussion :

 B’reshit bara ELOHIM et ha-shama’im, V’et ha-arets.